34 Amazing Cloud Computing Stats (2023)

 In the previous 12 months leading up to Q3 2022, cloud infrastructure companies spent approximately $217 billion.

-Just eight companies were largely responsible for that spend, making up 81% of the total market.
+Just eight companies were largely responsible for that spending, making up 81% of the total market.

 As you can see from our list of cloud computing statistics, each cloud computing segment — software, infrastructure, and platform — generates tens of billions in revenue every year.